-Customize legend icons with built-in shapes such as rectangles, circles, diamonds, pentagons, triangles, crosses, and straight lines to improve a chart’s readability.
+Customize legend icons to improve a chart’s readability with built-in shapes: rectangles, circles, diamonds, pentagons, triangles, crosses, and straight lines.

 Display legend items across multiple rows when more series need to be loaded in a single chart.

-The end user experience is greatly enhanced by a set of user interaction features such as zooming, panning, trackball, and tooltips.
+The end-user experience is greatly enhanced by a set of user-interaction features: zooming, panning, trackball, and tooltips.

 Zooming and panning are useful when visualizing large amounts of data.
 Zooming can be performed by pinching, selecting the region, and double-tapping at a specific position.